Teen, children stole 2 cars from Chatham garage at gunpoint, woman says

-CHICAGO (WLS) -- A woman says a teenager and several children stole hers and her husband's car from their Chatham garage early Sunday morning.
+CHICAGO (WLS) -- A woman says a teenager and several children stole her and her husband's cars from their Chatham garage early Sunday morning.

 The woman, who did not want to be identified, said she saw a car with no lights on driving the wrong way on a one-way street.
 As she continued to her garage on her way home from work, the car pulled up to her.